-- □ The indentation of XML code is only for readability.
-XML viewers and the supplied TextComparer utility ignore white space. - □ Note that conceptually speaking, the output of the tokenizer is embedded within the XML output.
-In other words, the parser builds the language "super structure" on top of the terminal tokens. - □ You may want to start by writing a parser that can handle everything except expressions.
+- The indentation of the XML is only for readability.
+The XML viewer ignores white space. - Note that conceptually speaking, the output of the tokenizer is embedded within the XML output.
+In other words, the parser builds the language "super structure" on top of the terminal tokens. - You may want to start by writing a parser that can handle everything except expressions.
 For example, assume that the only expressions that the input source code can contain may be single identifiers, and handle everything else.
 Next, extend the parser to handle expressions as well.